 Our well-rounded staff has a strong work ethic, a desire to keep learning, good problem-solving skills, and unmatched attention to detail.
 It is these traits combined with our experience diagnosing and treating difficult cases that give us the tools needed to care for our patients.
 Our in-house lab privileges us with the opportunity to offer varied and comprehensive treatment for our patients.

-Veterinary internal medicine is able to help our vets in La Mesa accurately diagnose and treat a variety of conditions affecting companion animals.
+Our veterinary internists in La Mesa use veterinary internal medicine to accurately diagnose and treat a variety of conditions affecting companion animals.

-If your pet has exhibited any of the symptoms listed here then they may be experiencing an internal condition and require ongoing care from our vets.
+If you notice that your pet is exhibiting any of the symptoms listed here, they may have an internal condition that requires ongoing care from our vets.
+It is vital that pet owners learn the signs of a serious condition or illness.

 If your pet is exhibiting symptoms of an internal condition, your vet will conduct a comprehensive physical exam of your pet to diagnose the issue and create a detailed treatment plan customized to their needs.